Battle of Khorramshahr (1980)

+The First Battle of Khorramshahr was a major battle in the Iran–Iraq War, beginning shortly after the Iraqi invasion of Iran in September 1980.
+Amidst the gruelling urban warfare in and around the city, Khorramshahr came to be referred to by the Iranians as Khuninshahr (خونین شهر, lit.
+'City of Blood'), as both sides had suffered heavy casualties in combat.
+It was the single largest urban battle of the Iran–Iraq war.

-The battle lasted for 34 days, and saw an immense investment of Iraqi forces, far beyond what Iraqi war plans had envisaged.
-In turn, this battle enabled Iranian forces to stabilize the frontlines at Dezful, Ahvaz, and Susangerd, and move reinforcements to Khuzestan.
-At the time of the battle, Khorramshahr was mainly being defended by the heavily outnumbered Navy Commandos (Takavaran), some units of the 92nd Armoured Division, the Pasdaran, and civilian militia.
+Though Iraq ultimately captured the city, it had come at a high cost; the offensive into Khorramshahr, which took 34 days, drew an immense investment of troops, far beyond what Iraqi war plans had envisaged.
+The incredible delay allowed Iran to stabilize the frontlines at Dezful, Ahvaz, and Susangerd, consequently enabling the relatively swift mobilization of Iranian reinforcements into oil-rich Khuzestan, which Iraq had sought to annex.
+At the time of the Iraqi offensive, Khorramshahr was mainly being defended by the heavily outnumbered Takavaran, some units of the 92nd Armoured Division, the Pasdaran, and local civilian militias.

-Khorramshahr was eventually recaptured by the Iranians during Operation Beit ol-Moqaddas in 1982, which marked the war's turning point in Iran's favour.
-Notably, 25% of the fighting force in the city were women as they refused to evacuate and sought to defend it.
+After two years under Iraqi occupation, the city was recaptured by Iran in the Second Battle of Khorramshahr, as part of Operation Beit ol-Moqaddas.
+Iraq's loss of Khorramshahr coincided with a larger Iranian offensive that would mark a turning point in the conflict, as Iran regained nearly all Iraqi-occupied territory and subsequently decided to continue the war with a counterinvasion.

 Prelude

 Following the Islamic Revolution in 1979, elements of Arab anti-government groups began plotting in the Khuzestan province in an effort to have Khuzestan secede from Iran.
 Between October and September 1980, the city saw several incidents of bombings and terrorism amongst the population.
 This period also saw frequent border violations between Iran and Iraq.
 In fact, these violations and episodes of violence became so frequent, some locals believed the first days of the war were the result of worsening clashes.

 Finally, on September 17, Iraqi president Saddam Hussein declared the 1975 Algiers Agreement null and void, thus setting the countdown to war, which would begin a few days later.

 In the defense of Khorramshahr, the Iranians prepared a series of dikes on the city outskirts.
 The first dike held regular soldiers and the second dike held tanks, artillery, and anti-tank weapons.
 The Dej garrison of the Iranian Army was responsible for much of the city’s outer defences with a single company of British-made Chieftain tanks at their disposal.